mcp-rune 0.107.0

 }

-Step 2: Prompt Configuration
+Step 2: Form and Prompt Configuration (Optional)

 export class ProjectPrompt extends BasePrompt {